pvanallen/delft-ai-toolkit/README.md

      ssh pi@delftbt0.local
      ```
      * **Password** - The password for the standard toolkit disk image is "adventures"
-     * **Get the RPi IP Address** - Once logged in, copy and save the IP address of the RPi by typing:
+     * **Get the RPi IP Address** - Once logged in, copy and save the IP address of the RPi by typing the below.
+You'll see an entry for "wlan0" - from there copy the IP address (e.g. 10.4.27.47)

      ```bash
     ifconfig
     ```

-     You'll see an entry for "wlan0" - from there copy the IP address (e.g. 10.4.27.47)
      * **Logout** - of the RPI by typing

      ```bash